sborkowski1999/dodgeball/README.md

 *Still To Do*

 - Need to add an invisible wall halfway to stop agents crossing halfway point but ball should be allowed through.
+- Fix random generation of player and ball spawn locations

 *Changes*